wpdk/wpdk/README.md

 * [SPDK](https://github.com/wpdk/spdk) - based on the latest SPDK repo with Windows specific changes in the 'windows' branch.
 There is an ongoing dialog with the SPDK community to upstream these changes.
-* [DPDK](https://github.com/wpdk/dpdk) - required temporarily until the SPDK is updated to use DPDK 20.11.
+* [DPDK](https://github.com/wpdk/dpdk) - required temporarily until fixes are upstreamed.
+* [dpdk-kmods](https://github.com/wpdk/dpdk) - required temporarily until fixes are upstreamed.
 * [CUnit](https://github.com/wpdk/CUnit) - a convenience project for build purposes (no development).

 <a id="contrib"></a>